 Cian T. McMahon holds a joint appointment in the Department of History and Honors College at the University of Nevada, Las Vegas.
 He received his PhD from Carnegie Mellon University (2010), his MA from University College Dublin (2002), and his BA from the University of Manitoba (2000).

 In 2015, Dr. McMahon published his first book, entitled The Global Dimensions of Irish Identity: Race, Nation, and the Popular Press, 1840 – 1880 (Chapel Hill: University of North Carolina Press, 2015).
 He has also published half a dozen scholarly articles on Irish and American immigration history in a range of journals including the Journal of American Ethnic History, Irish Historical Studies, and American Nineteenth Century History.
-His next book, tentatively entitled The Coffin Ship: Irish Migration, Mortality, and Memory in Global Perspective, 1845-1855, examines life at sea during the Irish Great Famine.
+His next book, tentatively entitled The Coffin Ship: Migration and Community during Ireland's Great Famine, examines the lived experiences of seaborne Irish migrants in the mid-nineteenth century.

 At UNLV, McMahon’s transatlantic interests allow him to teach a range of courses in Irish, European, and American history.
 He also teaches seminars of his own design including “Great Migrations in Modern Human History” and “Soccer and the Making of the Modern World.”

 - American Immigration

 - Print Culture and the Popular Press

 Honors Courses taught:

 - HON 410: Did That Really Happen?
 Reading and Writing Historical Fiction